xuerik/budget-conscious-travelers/src/posts/2023-09-05-5-things-you-must-know-before-planning-a-trip-to-new-york-city.md

 If you're flying out at 9-10 PM or later, you will likely arrive in the early morning which is perfect way to start your day!
 This also assumes that you can sleep easily on planes and aren't bothered by cabin noises and crying babies.

 Invest in a good set of noise-cancelling headphones.
-I hear the [Sony WH-1000XM5](https://amzn.to/3sDTRAz) headphones are pretty good.
+May and I both have a set of AirPods Pro, but we would have happily enjoyed a pair of noise-cancelling headphones like the [Sony WH-1000XM5](https://amzn.to/3sDTRAz) headphones which has great reviews!

 <a href="https://www.amazon.com/Sony-WH-1000XM5-Headphones-Hands-Free-WH1000XM5/dp/B0BXYCS74H?keywords=sony%2Bwh-1000xm5&qid=1693814090&sbo=RZvfv%2F%2FHxDF%2BO5021pAnSA%3D%3D&sprefix=sony%2B%2Caps%2C152&sr=8-3&th=1&linkCode=li3&tag=budgetconsc07-20&linkId=a2f2096f6f2fb00ec60e72be069a8c5b&language=en_US&ref_=as_li_ss_il" target="_blank"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B0BXYCS74H&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=budgetconsc07-20&language=en_US" ></a><img src="https://ir-na.amazon-adsystem.com/e/ir?t=budgetconsc07-20&language=en_US&l=li3&o=1&a=B0BXYCS74H" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />